Indra (character): Fictional character biography

 Following the events of "X-Men: Second Coming", Rogue and Magneto bring Indra, Anole, and Loa to Indra's home in Mumbai to visit his family.
 Unknown to anyone at the time, Indra's parents plan for him to take his comatose brother's place in an arranged marriage.
 The X-Men and students visit a local market where strange storms had been placing people.
 During one such storm, the mutants encounter a young girl who tells them that her name is Luisa and that she is a mutant with the ability to paint with light.
 They do not have time to question Luisa before Sentinels arrive to capture her.
-Anole and Loa manage to finish the Sentinels off, and the X-Men take Luisa back to Indra's family home, where while flirting with Indra, infuriates his father by creating a light painting of her and Indra in a nude embrace and kissing Indra in his room.
+Anole and Loa manage to finish the Sentinels off, and the X-Men take Luisa back to Indra's family home.

 After being questioned by Magneto, Luisa reveals that her name was really Luz, she is not a mutant, and she is from Quitado; a high-tech floating city where she was a student meant to be a part of a device called Angelfire.
 At that moment, the Children of the Vault attack Indra's family home.
 Indra is attacked by a member of the Children of the Vault, who enters his body and causes him severe pain.
 After Luz gives herself up, the Children of the Vault take Rogue and Magneto back to Quitado.
 Indra plans on going after them but his father demands that he stay and marry instead.
 Indra then asks for Vaipala to marry him that day, to which she agrees so he can rescue his friends.
 During the ceremony, Vaipala reveals that she is actually Luz, having switched places with her during the attack.

-Suiting up, disobeying his father and leaving Luz behind because she did not want to go; Indra, Loa and Anole go after the Children of the Vault when Luz changes her mind and catches up, together forming a plan.
-Sneaking into Quitado, Luz hands herself over while Indra, Loa and Anole get away with Rogue, Magento and an unconscious Vaipala.
-During the escape, Indra attacks Olvido to protect Rogue.
-Returning home, Indra turns his back on his family and religion because the path of non-violence is not the way of fighting against evil.
-Later, Indra leaves Utopia with Wolverine to enroll as a student at the Jean Grey School for Higher Learning.
+Returning home, Indra turns his back on his family and religion, believing that the path of non-violence is not the way of fighting against evil.